tomeshnet/prototype-cjdns-pi/docs/MODULES.md

  To configure as a server (exit Internet traffic for other nodes),
  1. create **/etc/yggdrasil.iptunnel.server**
  1. fill it with newline-separated list of:
-   - public key of the clients
+   - EncryptionPublicKey key of the clients
    - single white space
    - IP Address in the 10.10.0.0/24 range that will be assigned to the client